arnab132/Prims-Algorithm-Graph/README.md

 ![image](https://user-images.githubusercontent.com/22562694/120124658-091ba900-c1d3-11eb-89f4-995edbf1bc1e.png)

 Pick the vertex with minimum key value and not already included in MST (not in mstSET).
-The vertex 1 is picked and added to mstSet.
+The Vertex 1 is picked and added to mstSet.
 So mstSet now becomes {0, 1}.
 Update the key values of adjacent vertices of 1.
 The key value of vertex 2 becomes 8.

 ![image](https://user-images.githubusercontent.com/22562694/120124675-1b95e280-c1d3-11eb-8a7f-b52f6d4c5dd2.png)